-A mouthguard, usually a flexible piece of plastic that fits into the mouth, should be worn during all recreational and athletic activities to protect the mouth and teeth from serious injury--especially activities where there is contact or potential contact with another person, piece of equipment, or the ground.
+A mouthguard is usually a flexible piece of plastic that fits into the mouth.
+It should be worn during all recreational and athletic activities to protect the mouth and teeth from serious injury.
+It should especially be worn during activities where there may be contact with another person, piece of equipment, or the ground.
 In particular, mouthguards should be worn during these sports:

 Some of these sports require the use of a mouthguard at the amateur level.

 Many recreational activities, such as skateboarding and bicycling, also pose a risk of injuring the mouth and teeth.
-Exercise caution during these activities.
+Use caution during these activities.

-Injuries to the teeth, mouth, and head may include the following, many of which could be prevented with proper and consistent use of a mouthguard:
+Injuries to the teeth, mouth, and head may include the following, many of which could be prevented with correct and regular use of a mouthguard:

 Broken or chipped tooth

 Jaw collision, when the lower jaw gets jammed into the upper jaw

 5841 S. Maryland Avenue

 Appointments: Call UCM Connect at 1-888-824-0200